The-McKone-Lab/handbook/docs/safety.md

 Safe operation of equipment and tools requires knowledge of the working principles of the apparatus and training for each user.
-Each piece of equipment administrated by our research lab has one or more designated administrators (Prof. McKone is also an administrator for all equipment) who are allowed to train novice users.
+Each piece of equipment administrated by our research lab has one or more designated administrators who are allowed to train novice users.
 These trainings are to be scheduled directly with the equipment administrator.

-In general, training procedures follow a model of three repetitions in the progression, “I do---we do---you do."
+In general, training procedures follow a model of three repetitions in the progression "I do; we do; you do."
 This means that the trainee first watches the administrator operate the equipment, then the trainee and administrator operate the equipment together, and finally the trainee operates the equipment alone with supervision from the administrator.
 After safely and successfully operating the equipment alone, the user is considered to be trained.
-We require written documentation attesting to your training status for each piece of equipment, which will be provided and filled out by the administrator.
-We also maintain logs for most of our equipment for the purpose of monitoring usage patterns and maintenance issues.
-These logs are to be scrupulously maintained regardless of the nature of your instrument usage (e.g. even if you are just running a “quick experiment").

 Researchers are **never** allowed to use any instrument for which they have not been trained.
 Regardless of training status, every user must